dottjt/plastic/chapters/11-bubble.md

 -->

 I throw a smile at the receptionist.
 The usual happy-hour of the moment.
 She returns my request with a stark glare.
 Putrid in its bitterness.
 Montane in its stare.
 As if I'd just maimed her cat with a thin piece of chicken wire, dumping its sopping corpse in front of her.
+Wearing it's personalised cat collar with a wink and a nudge.
 Gone were the vibrant colours and buoyant pick-me-ups.
 Those things which made her mainstay.
-Instead, in were the bleak browns.
+The electra of her heart.
+The beauty of her way.
+In were the bleak browns.
 The sickening whites.
-Matched against an ice-cold block of Carbon lipstick and expired hand sanitiser.
+The pulmonate shells.
+Matched against an ice-cold block of Carbon lipstick and expired sanitiser.
 Lumpy in it's squirt.
-Like a lap dance at a funeral.
-I continued to walk in silence into the office.
+Like a lap dance at a Jewish funeral; a lousy grunge of lude malaise.
+I continued to walk through the lobby and into the office.
+Veiled in silence.
+The portraits were gone.
+Thrown in a pile and burnt for warmth, as a blue-back hissed towards my direction.
+Afraid of the unknown.
+Thankfully the kitchen hadn't changed all that much, although I couldn't possibly have understood how it could have degraded any further.
+In fact, I think it had almost improved in some unbeknownst way.
+Even the office manager was shocked, as she inspected the outstanding lack of grime on the kitchen-top counter.
+A fascination for us all.

-Junior developers pacing back and forth in between their workstations, coddled in an anxiety of austere Bluetooth mouth and technological hysteria.
-Marketing co-ordinators and copywriters, in the dozens, tying nooses and makeshift scythes out of rejected board-meeting catch phrases, plain in the throughfare of dismal hype lending itself to this very disaster.
+Unlike the kitchen however, the rest of the office had completely reduced itself into a satisfaction of erratic self-reliance and equatorial unrest.
+Born from a dystopian savagery which bore into the thick peptone of our heads, and created what seemed like an asylum of misguided self-gurus.
+Junior developers could be witnessed pacing back and forth in between their workstations, coddled in an anxiety of austere Bluetooth mouth.
+The technological hysteria of a gaping moron.
+Marketing co-ordinators and copywriters alike, in the dozens, tying nooses and makeshift scythes out of rejected board-meeting catch phrases, plain in the throughfare of dismal hype lending itself to this very disaster.
 Lowly interns grabbing imaginary cups of coffee from imaginary vendors, terrified in a role play of psychological truce.

 ### Milo Interaction

-The only person who didn't quite seem so dejected was
+The only person who didn't quite seem so dejected was Milo.

 "Hello stranger.
 Looks like someone decided to rock up to work today.
 I didn't know you liked me that much."